-Marriage looks wonderfully endearing to the single person who has in no way married, and possibly to the divorced person who hankers for something to arrest their longing for companionship or sexual release, but marriage for virtually all of us is really a difficult operate at occasions.
+Marriage appears wonderfully endearing to the single man or woman who has by no means married, and probably to the divorced man or woman who hankers for anything to arrest their longing for companionship or sexual release, but marriage for almost all of us is very a challenging operate at times.
 (And I can say this even as a representative of my wife!).
-We carry so much of ourselves into our marriages – which is both a good and a bad point.
+We carry so a lot of ourselves into our marriages – which is the two a very good and a poor issue.

-We carry in expectations of being ‘met’ by our partners: that they will satisfy us sexually, not invest also significantly cash, not seek out to handle us, that they will want to devote time with us.
-We also carry in expectations of what our partners must deliver to us: their virtues of diligence and moderation and sanctity and kindness – to name just 4.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now become conscious due to our encroaching annoyance.
+We deliver in expectations of becoming ‘met’ by our partners: that they will satisfy us sexually, not commit also a lot funds, not seek to control us, that they will want to commit time with us.
+We also bring in expectations of what our partners must deliver to us: their virtues of diligence and moderation and sanctity and kindness – to name just four.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn into aware due to our encroaching annoyance.

 When you look back at the good times in your life and you miss the excitement and enthusiasm you want it back.
 But how do you get there from here?
 It has been such a long time since feeling that way, the roaring flames of romance has long since been reduced to mere smoldering embers.